hapax/hapax.github.io/assets/buffon.md

 v_x \, \Delta \theta \approx \Delta x.
 $$

-But the total horizontal distance is obviously twice the radius, or
+But if we add up all the small changes $\Delta x$ in a half-revolution, the total horizontal distance $A$ is obviously twice the radius, or $H = 2\ell$.
-$2\ell$.
 So no need for calculus!
-However we get there, the probability that the short needle of intersecting a line is
+Either we get there, the probability that the short needle hits the line is

 $$
 P = \frac{2\ell}{\pi D}.